Axion detection via superfluid $^3$He ferromagnetic phase and quantum measurement techniques: Conclusion and discussion

+We may have two difficulties in our experimental setup.
+One concerns the performance of the refrigerator.
+We have assumed that the meter-sized cavity is cooled to about $\SI{2}{mK}$, where the \he sample becomes the \Ao phase.
+Actually, there is no such refrigeration technology yet.
+The CUORE experiment, which searches for neutrinoless double beta decay events, is the most successful in cooling such a large volume.
+In this experiment, a cooper vessel of $\SI{1}{m^3}$ was cooled to $\SI{6}{mK}$ for 15 days using a dilution refrigerator~\cite{CUORE:2017zxr}.
+In order to reach a lower temperature, we need a nuclear demagnetization refrigerator.
+This type of refrigerator is currently under rapid development, and a refrigerator that continuously reaches sub-mK has recently been developed~\cite{toda2022superconducting}.
+Further development of refrigeration technology must be awaited to achieve the $\SI{2}{mK}$ cavity.

+The other concerns the dynamic range of JPAs.
+The tunable frequency for common JPAs is the so-called circuit quantum electrodynamics~\cite{RevModPhys.93.025005} range of about $4\,\text{-}\,\SI{8}{GHz}$, which is larger than the Larmor frequency with the $\SI{25}{T}$ magnetic field.
+We need a JPA for sub-GHz frequency to search for the axion within the mass range of our interest using the squeezing technique.
+The development of sub-GHz JPAs is seen in some recent papers~\cite{vesterinen2017lumped,simbierowicz2018flux,9706259}, but the noise for them remains inferior to a SQUID amplifier.
+Therefore, the implementation of JPAs in our experiment requires further refinement of the technology of sub-GHz JPAs.
+Alternatively, a semi-monolithic optical parametric oscillator, which has been reported to exhibit $\SI{6.2}{dB}$ of squeezing at $\SI{2}{MHz}$~\cite{takanashi2019generation}, could be used instead of the JPA.

-Finally, we comment that there are several other quantum measurement technologies that can also be applied to the dark matter detection.
-These technologies include two mode squeezing and state swapping interactions \cite{Shi:2022wpf,Wurtz:2021cnm}.
-For a higher frequency range, single photon counting is also a viable approach \cite{Lamoreaux:2013koa}.
-There is an attempt using superconducting qubits, which have reduced the noise to $15.7$ dB below the standard quantum limit through the repeated quantum non-demolition measurements \cite{Dixit:2020ymh}.
+Finally, we comment that there are several other quantum measurement techniques that can also be applied to DM detection.
+These techniques include two-mode squeezing and state-swapping interactions~\cite{Shi:2022wpf,Wurtz:2021cnm}.
+For a higher frequency range, single photon counting is also a viable approach~\cite{Lamoreaux:2013koa}.
+There is an attempt using superconducting qubits, which have reduced the noise to $15.7$ dB below the standard quantum limit through the repeated quantum non-demolition measurements~\cite{Dixit:2020ymh}.